A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Summary and Conclusions

-The combination of high-fidelity simulation data and a systematic machine learning pipeline is crucial for developing fast and accurate GGSL analysis techniques for future cosmological surveys.
-To this end, we generated a dataset of 120,000 synthetic images (60,000 GGSLs and 60,000 non-GGSLs), which we utilized to develop a deep learning pipeline with separate modules for denoising, deblending, lens detection, and modeling The modular nature of our pipeline allowed us to train, test, and evaluate each component in isolation and helped us understand their efficacy.
+The combination of high-fidelity simulation data and a systematic machine learning pipeline is crucial to develop fast and accurate GGSL analysis techniques for future cosmological surveys.
+To this end, we generated a dataset of 120,000 synthetic images (60,000 GGSLs and 60,000 non-GGSLs), which we used to develop a deep learning pipeline with separate modules for denoising, deblending, lens detection, and modeling and validated it using real observations from the HSC catalog and DC2 catalogues.
+The modular nature of our pipeline allowed us to train, test, and evaluate each component in isolation and helped us understand its efficacy.

-We adopted the EDSR model for denoising and deblending modules that provided a good recovery (PSNR of $45.66$ and $32.69$, respectively) of the ground truth for both modules trained on the simulated data.
-For lens detection and lens modeling we adopted the variational information bottleneck (VIB) approach that provides superior accuracy (12\% improvement for lens detection and 25\% for lens modeling) over the baseline and other deep ResNet architectures with only a small fraction of layers.
-In addition, the VIB model provides model interpretability by visualizing the latent space.
-The lens detection model produces a latent space that perfectly separates the two classes, thus demonstrating a good representation learning capability when tested on the simulation inputs.
-With the inference pipeline, the higher uncertainty images (according to the rate metric) correspond to the misclassified images, which in turn belong to the low-magnification, low signal-to-noise ratio region that is known to have difficulty in deblending.
-For lens modeling, we find that the learned latent space has more semantic meaning than that learned with unsupervised methods such as the variational autoencoder.
-We therefore conclude that a latent space customized for a supervised learning task is better suited than unsupervised or generic representation.
+We adopted the EDSR model for the denoising and deblending modules that provided a good recovery (PSNR of $45.66$ and $32.69$, respectively) of ground truth for both modules trained on the simulated data.
+For lens detection and lens modeling, we adopted the variational information bottleneck (VIB) approach and enhanced it with a normalizing flow that provided a superior accuracy (12\% improvement for lens detection and 25\% for lens modeling) over baseline and other deep ResNet architectures with only a small fraction of layers.
+The VIB approach also provides model interpretability by visualizing the latent space.
+The lens detection model produces a latent space that perfectly separates the two classes, thus demonstrating good representation learning ability when tested on the simulation inputs.
+With the inference pipeline, the higher-uncertainty images correspond to the misclassified images, which in turn belong to the low-magnification, low signal-to-noise ratio region, which is known to have difficulty in deblending.
+For lens modeling, we also find that the learned latent space with VIB has more semantic meaning compared to VAE.